plamenti/blockchain/README.md

 	"recipient": "3001W34KLKLKSAASSALDKLSDKSDKSL"
 }
 ```
-After executing the request the created transaction should be present in every one node!
+After executing this request the created transaction should be present in every one node!

 ### Additional notes ###
 In order to install some npm library navigate to root dir and type for example: